arrogantyeti101/gifting/README.md

 gifting
 =======

-sill little randomizer for gifting events.
+silly little randomizer for gifting events.

-*Give it a list of names.
-Will randomize the list, assign gift recipients, and print it out. eg - ruby randomizer.rb luke leigh han chewy
+Give it a list of names.
+Will randomize the list, assign gift recipients, and print it out.
+* eg - ruby randomizer.rb luke leigh han chewy